uwefladrich/scriptengine/docs/sphinx/scripts.rst

 Note that the string defining the loop list must be enclosed in quotes because of the braces.

-In all of the above examples, the loop index variable was not explicitely named, which means it takes on it's default name, ``item``.
+In all of the above examples, the loop index variable was not explicitly named, which means it takes on its default name, ``item``.
 The ``item`` variable is added to the context for all jobs or tasks within the loop and can be accessed using the usual syntax, as shown in the previous examples.
 After the loop is completed, the variable is removed from the context, i.e. it is *not* possible to access it from jobs or tasks that follow the loop.

-It is possible to explicitely
+It is possible to explicitly
 define another name to the loop index variable, by using an extended loop specifier.
 Here is an example::